Substitutions on compact alphabets: Introduction

 \section{Introduction}

 Substitutions on infinite alphabets and tilings with infinite local complexity (ILC) have been steadily gaining attention in the study of symbolic dynamics and aperiodic order \cite{DOP:self-induced, PFS:fusion-ILC, Frett-Richard, SS:discrepancy, RY-profinite, SS:multiscale}.
 Indeed, infinite alphabets must naturally be considered when recoding non-uniformly recurrent sequences by return words \cite{EG-schroedinger}, or when performing the balanced-pair and overlap algorithms for a non-Pisot substitution \cite{HS:pisot}.
-In the context of automatic sequences, constant-length substitutions on infinite alphabets are the natural setting for \emph{regular sequences}---sequences admitting a finitely-generated $k$-kernel \cite[Thm.~11]{AS-regular-II}---as well as profinite automatic sequences e.g., those defined over the $p$-adic integers $\Z_p$ \cite[Sec.~4]{RY-profinite}.
+In the context of automatic sequences, constant length substitutions on infinite alphabets are the natural setting for regular sequences---sequences admitting a finitely-generated $k$-kernel \cite[Thm.~11]{AS-regular-II}---as well as profinite automatic sequences e.g., those defined over the $p$-adic integers $\Z_p$ \cite[Sec.~4]{RY-profinite}.
 It has also been shown that $(X,T)$ is a self-induced minimal Cantor system if and only if it is conjugate to a substitution subshift on a zero-dimensional alphabet whose substitution is primitive, recognisable and aperiodic \cite[Thms.~24 and 25]{DOP:self-induced}.

-Given their ubiquity, we therefore feel it is important to develop a comprehensive theory of such substitutions and their subshifts in terms of their dynamics, ergodic theory and spectral theory.
-Notable studies in this direction include those by Queffelec \cite{Queffelec}, Ferenczi \cite{Ferenczi}, Priebe-Frank and Sadun \cite{PFS:fusion-ILC}, and Durand, Ormes and Petite \cite{DOP:self-induced}.
-The aim of this work is both to establish a framework for further study and to better understand in which ways the infinite-alphabet landscape differs from the familiar world of finite alphabets.
+Given their ubiquity, it is important to develop a systematic approach to study such substitutions and their subshifts in terms of their dynamics, ergodic theory and spectral theory.
+Notable studies in this direction include those by Queff\'{e}lec \cite{Queffelec}, Ferenczi \cite{Ferenczi}, Frank and Sadun \cite{PFS:fusion-ILC}, and Durand, Ormes and Petite \cite{DOP:self-induced}.
+The aim of this work is both to establish a framework for further study and to better understand in which ways the infinite alphabet landscape differs from the familiar world of finite alphabets.
 One novelty of our approach is the incorporation of techniques from the theory of positive operators on Banach lattices.